NEONScience/NEON-Data-Skills/_posts/SPATIALDATA/2014-11-05-Raster-Data-In-R.md

 	plot(DEMcrop2)

+# Bands & Images in R

-## Working with multiple rasters within Raster Stacks and Raster Bricks
+## Working with multiple rasters using Raster Stacks and Raster Bricks

 We've now loaded a raster into R. We've also made sure we knew the `CRS` (coordinate reference system) and extent of the dataset among other key metadata attributes.
 Next, let's create a raster stack from 3 raster images.